You're outdoors with friends, enjoying good eats fresh off the grill. What could go wrong at a summer barbecue?

 Is it possible to pack raw meat and produce together without cross-contamination?
 "My advice is don't risk it," says Delbridge.
 "It's not a good idea."

 Even if everything is in separate, sealed containers with produce on top, he says it's nearly impossible to guarantee that cross-contamination didn't occur somewhere in all of the packing, traveling and moving about.

-Plowe recommends washing produce under running water and rubbing to remove any stubborn dirt, even if you're going to peel it, since slicing the skin pushes bacteria into the edible part of the fruit or vegetable.
+Plowe recommends washing produce under running water and rubbing it to remove any stubborn dirt — yes, even if you're going to peel it, because slicing the skin pushes bacteria into the edible part of the fruit or vegetable.

 "If you're making a salad, make sure to rinse the individual leaves, as dirt is often trapped in between, and be mindful of lemons and limes as a beverage garnish or orange slices in a sangria — the intact skin carries bacteria if not washed," she says.